 (3) The order shall be made in the first instance ex parte, without any notice to the dealer, and is an order to show cause only.

-(4) Unless the agent referred to in the order shows to the State Administrative Tribunal within the time specified in the order sufficient cause to the contrary, the order, after proof of service as required by section 32O, shall be made absolute.
+(4) Unless the dealer referred to in the order shows to the State Administrative Tribunal within the time specified in the order sufficient cause to the contrary, the order, after proof of service as required by section 32O, shall be made absolute.

 [Section 32K inserted by No. 4 of 2002 s.
 57; amended by No. 55 of 2004 s.
-780.]
+780; No. 69 of 2006 s.
+25.]

 32L.
 State Administrative Tribunal may restrain use of trust accounts of deceased dealer